egirna/icapeg/README.md

 # icapeg
 Open Source ICAP server

 Scan any file requested over the internet using the ICAPeg.
-ICAPeg currently uses [virustotal](https://www.virustotal.com/gui/home/upload) following the icap protocol.
+ICAPeg currently uses [virustotal](https://www.virustotal.com/gui/home/upload) for scanning the files following the icap protocol.
 If you don't know about the ICAP protocol, here is a bit about it:

 ## What is ICAP?